Meeting FAQ

 We keep our group level meetings single category.
 Not because we want to ‘lock people out’ but to keep them productive.
 We are however a very collaborative organisation and we actively encourage similar businesses to work together at community level.

 If you book onto a meeting where your category is already taken we may suggest that you visit a different meeting where there isn’t already a very well established member doing what you do.
-Often though, our members welcome people in as a guest even if they are a very similar business.
-But it is at the member’s discretion.

 In our small structured groups we only sell one seat per type of business.
 This helps to keep the meeting productive and makes it easier for people to make introductions and pass referrals.
 If someone in the group is already a well established member in your business category, we usually suggest that you visit a meeting where your seat isn’t taken so that you get good use of your networking time.